 Background and Aim: In early 2022, the use of adjuvant nivolumab for patients with high-risk muscle-invasive urothelial carcinoma was approved in Japan, European countries, and USA based on the positive results of CheckMate 274 trial, which included participants who received neoadjuvant chemotherapy (NAC).
 Subgroup analyses of CheckMate 274 trial does not report response to neoadjuvant chemotherapy and benefit from adjuvant nivolumab.
 Herein, we investigated the association between response to NAC and survival outcomes after radical surgery in patients with residual muscle-invasive urothelial carcinoma and/or lymph node disease.

-This multicenter retrospective study included a total of 95 NAC-treated patients with yielding pathological (yp) T2≤ and/or ypN+ urothelial carcinoma on radical surgery specimens.
+Methods: This multicenter retrospective study included a total of 95 NAC-treated patients with yielding pathological (yp) T2≤ and/or ypN+ urothelial carcinoma on radical surgery specimens.
 Based on the comparison of clinical T and N category with yp T and N category, the patients were categorized into three groups: down-staged ypT2≤ (n=14), no-changed ypT2≤ (n=39), and up-staged ypT2≤ groups (n=42).

 Results: There was no significant difference in extra-urinary tract recurrence-free survival, cancer-specific survival, and overall survival after the radical surgery among three groups.
 Subgroup analysis of a bladder cancer cohort showed a marginal association between better response and longer cancer-specific survival (P=0.073).